Using Pilot Systems to Execute Many Task Workloads on Supercomputers

 \section{Conclusion}

-, a system implementing the Pilot abstraction~\cite{review_pilotreview,pstar12} provides the conceptual and functional capabilities needed to support the scalable execution of dynamic and heterogeneous workloads.
+, a system implementing the Pilot abstraction~\cite{review_pilotreview,pstar12} provides the conceptual and functional capabilities needed to support the scalable execution of many task workloads.
 The impact of an abstraction is limited to its best implementation.
-Whereas there are multiple pilot systems, they are either geared towards specific functionality or platforms.
-Against this backdrop, RADICAL-Pilot (RP) brings together recent conceptual advances~\cite{review_pilotreview,pstar12} with advances in systems \& software engineering, and open source and community best practices.
+Whereas there are several existent pilot systems, they are either geared towards specific functionality or platforms.
+This paper describes the architecture and implementation of RP (\S\ref{ssec:arch}), and characterizes the performance of its Agent module on Cray platforms (\S\ref{sec:exp}).

-This paper describes the architecture and implementation of RP (Sec.~\ref{sec:arch}), and characterizes the performance of its Agent module on three HPC platforms (Sec.~\ref{sec:exp}).
-RP is a system that is: (i) adaptable to a wide variety of requirements in terms of heterogeneity of workloads and resources, (ii) amenable to abstract performance analysis and optimization, and (iii) currently has performance that is resource-limited and not implementation or design limited (Sec.\ref{sec:discuss}). \jhanote{this is a *big* statement to make.
-I'd be more careful if we caveated it and put guards!
-Referees have a way of latching on to that one loose remark...}

-\mtnote{I this the following paragraph should go as it looks spurious to me: ``As seen in~\ref{sec:discuss}, we observed throughput limitations imposed by file-system interactions and by process spawning, especially on \bw.
-Furthermore, experiments using pilots with 8192 cores suffered a 13\% failure, probably due to the Executer exhausting file descriptors.
-We plan to replace some of the processes forks with library calls. ''}

-Given the diversity of current~\cite{mycray-2012} and future workloads that will utilize HPC systems (see Ref.~\cite{LR-hpdc-2015} for a recent analysis on NERSC systems), the scalable execution of dynamic and heterogeneous workloads is a critical requirement.
-For the domain of molecular sciences, there is a demonstrated need~\cite{nextgen-molsim} to be able to support up to 10$^5$ MPI tasks as part of a single ``simulation''.

-RP will need to be re-engineered to efficiently execute workloads at this scale.
+In molecular sciences, there is a demonstrated need~\cite{nextgen-molsim} to be able to support up to 10$^5$ MPI tasks as part of a single ``ensemble simulation''.
+Similar scales are anticipated across multiple domains.
+Several parts of RP will need to be re-engineered to efficiently execute workloads at this scale.